Add search

 For information on testing your category search, see the Testing your search categories section.

-Sonos supports multiple searches for the same category in different contexts, for example, if your service offers a global library of songs as well as a user-specific library of songs, a user can search for a song and see the results in the global library as well as their own user library.
-Sonos apps for mobile devices display the search context within the search results for your service:
+For example, if your service offers a global library of songs as well as a user-specific library of songs, a user can search for a song and see the results in the global library as well as their own user library.
+Sonos mobile device apps display the search context within the search results for your service.
+Sonos desktop apps (Windows and MacOS) offer users the ability to choose the context to search.

 Context search attributes